 Then after sunset prayers, many Muslims will head to the beach with their friends and extended family to enjoy Iftar.

 We recommend buying breakfast items the evening before.
 Moroccans tend to go to bed very late during Ramadan so food stores stay open late at night.
 This means that they’re never open in the early morning; 11am at absolute best.

 The benefits of visiting Essaouira during Ramadan

 Ramadan is a great time to visit a quiet and peaceful Essaouira, and also to witness a truly sacred time of year in the Muslim calendar.
 It feels the polar opposite to the busy high season months of July and August.
 There are very few tourists around.
-The streets will feel quiet and beach empty during the day.
+The streets will feel quiet and Essaouira’s main beach will be empty during the day.
 The fishing port is particularly quiet.

 A very nice benefit of visiting Essaouira during Ramadan is that there are no building works taking place around the Medina.
 At other times, there is always building work going on, especially close to the Jewish quarter.
 But over Ramadan, this all stops.
 So you are guaranteed that there won’t be any hammering or drilling happening to disturb your peace.